wtnwin111/interview/src/com/interview/flag/README.md

            intersection point P with one of edge of square.
 Then if distance(P, cycle_center) > radius, cycle is out of square, no overlap; otherwise have overlap.

-6. Given a int array steps[], steps[i] means you can jump from i-th position to i+steps[i] and i-steps[i] position, avoid overflow case.
+6. [Array] Given a int array steps[], steps[i] means you can jump from i-th position to i+steps[i] and i-steps[i] position, avoid overflow case.
 Write code to find all position(offset) can jump to 0.
     For example: steps[] = {1,3,0,2,4,7}, output: {1,3,4}

     *HINT: DFS*

-7. Some number be rotated 180 degree still be itself, for example: 96196's rotation is 96196.
+7. [Math] Some number be rotated 180 degree still be itself, for example: 96196's rotation is 96196.
     Write code to find all such length length within N.

     *HINT: rotated to be itself options: 1, 8, 69 and 96. do permutation based on length.

-8. Given 2 point S and T, and several walls, you want to walk from S to T, but can't walk through walls.
+8. [Geometry] Given 2 point S and T, and several walls, you want to walk from S to T, but can't walk through walls.
     Write code to find the shortest distance from S to T.

     *HINT: solve by PointPointDistance and LineLineIntersection, and search process is find the shortest path